raul1991/lazycow/README.md

                 ||----w |
                 ||     ||
 ```
+You can simply download this brew package, search your favorite software bundles and get set going!

+> Bundle: It is a script shared by other developers which when installed via lazycow installs softwares in your environment.

 # Benefit
 Let's get serious and see the benefits

 Over time, people have already written scripts to automate most of the setup.
-This tool can use them and let the newcomers breathe on their first day.
+This tool can let them share that script is best possible way with others.

 New scripts and updates can be fetched and updated too.

 Uses brew internally so its sleek in design and easy to install.

+# Why can't I use github gist ?

+- They need to manually queried
+- No way to standardise their usage and design.
+- No way to search for what you are looking for.

 # How to